cs1302uga/cs1302-tutorials/unix/README.rst

     referred to as a *local terminal*; however, if the emulated terminal is connected to some other computer (e.g., a remote server), then it's called a *remote terminal*.

-shell
-    A computer program that wraps access to an operating system's services via a command-line or graphical interface.
-If a shell provides a command-line interface, then services and other programs are managed via commands.

-prompt
-    The text produced by the shell to request user prompt.

-command
-    Valid text input for a shell that instructs the shell to work with the operating system to accomplish some task (e.g., running another program).

 .. copyright and license information
 .. |copy| unicode:: U+000A9 ..
 COPYRIGHT SIGN